ginkgo/micropolis/README.txt

     have several advantages (f.i. occlusion culling using the depth-buffer z-pyramid) but may need quite a lot of host-intervention and may have an unpredictable memory footprint.
+    The OpenGL backend uses GPU-based B&S implemented in OpenGL compute shaders.
+I will port this to OpenCL soon.

 Solving these issues will be part of my master's thesis.